 1927 The Richard Rodgers and Lorenz Hart musical A Connecticut Yankee, based on the Mark Twain time-travel story A Connecticut Yankee in King Arthur's Court, opens at Broadway's Vanderbilt Theatre for a run of 421 performances, one of the team's longest.
 William Gaxton stars as the Yankee.
 The score introduces "Thou Swell" and "On a Desert Island."

 1950 Actor Lynn Fontanne, on her way to the theatre in Portland, Maine, where she and her husband Alfred Lunt are appearing in I Know, My Love, falls on the steps of her hotel, breaking her wrist.
 She goes on anyway.

-1953 The Trip to Bountiful, a new play by Horton Foote, opens tonight at Henry Miller's Theatre.
-Lillian Gish, Jo Van Fleet and Eva Marie Saint are in the cast of this play, which is directed by Vincent J. Donehue.
-The show runs only 39 performances, but is made into an Oscar-winning film starring Geraldine Page in 1985, and receives critically acclaimed revivals Off-Broadway in 2006 starring Lois Smith, and on Broadway in 2013 starring Cicely Tyson.
+1953 The Trip to Bountiful, a new play by Horton Foote, opens at Henry Miller's Theatre.
+Lillian Gish, Jo Van Fleet and Eva Marie Saint are in the cast of the play, which is directed by Vincent J. Donehue.
+It runs only 39 performances, but is made into an Oscar-winning film starring Geraldine Page in 1985, and receives critically acclaimed revivals Off-Broadway in 2006 starring Lois Smith, and on Broadway in 2013 starring Cicely Tyson.

 1960 Tammy Grimes is the title character in The Unsinkable Molly Brown, which opens at the Winter Garden Theatre.
 Meredith Willson contributes music and lyrics to Richard Morris' book in the musical, staged by Dore Schary.
 Peter Gennaro choreographs.
 The show gets mixed reviews, but runs 532 performances.